 Law Society Neutral Evaluation and Determination Scheme

-All types of civil disputes are suitable for neutral evaluation and neutral determination under the LSNEDS.
-There is no monetary limit for a civil dispute under the LSNEDS.
-The scheme allows for quick resolution of dispute between parties.
+- All types of civil disputes are suitable for neutral evaluation and neutral determination and there is no monetary limit for a civil dispute under the LSNEDS.

-- Parties are not permanently saddled with the result; they have a subsequent opportunity of asserting their rights through the formal dispute resolution processes.
+- Parties are not permanently saddled with the result; they have a subsequent chance of asserting their rights through the formal dispute resolution processes.